oaklandgit/goboom-engine/README.md

+# IN PROGRESS

+- Collision with planet if too-fast or wrong-angle landing
+- More feedback on state of landing (e.g. too fast!)

 # TO DO

-- More feedback on state of landing (e.g. too fast!)
+- Deal with memory leaks
+  - Lifespan component // use for explosions
   - When toggling debug mode, print scene graph to console
 - Different planet textures (e.g. Rocky, gaseous, watery, earthlike)
-- Lifespan component // use for explosions
 - Delay before respawn
 - Game Start state
 - Animate touching down tutorial

 - Generalized Animate function - Use for sprite frames or tweening eg “pulse” behavior.
 How would Van Dur Spey do it?
+Sprite animations (separate component from sprite)
 - Buggy when docked and moving past left or right edge of screen
 - Game Over state
 - Ship should attach to planet at correct landing point
-- sprite animations (separate component from sprite)
 - worm holes (teleportation)
 - more levels

 # DONE

-- Collision with planet if too-fast or wrong-angle landing
 - Explosion and death on wrong landing
 - Mult lives / respawing
 - Planets (and moons) should have radius param, not scale